alien4cloud/csar-public-library/org/ystia/samples/topologies/elk_nifi/README.rst

 Topology template
 -----------------
-The **elk_nifi** template allows to create a data flow processing application using Nifi.
+The **elk_nifi** template allows to create a data flow processing application using NiFi.
 This application uses data input from Twitter and outputs data into Elasticsearch.
 Kibana can be used to display this data.
 The template provides the following configuration:

-- Relationships between Elasticsearch, Kibana and Nifi nodes are created
+- Relationships between Elasticsearch, Kibana and NiFi nodes are created

 - The components are designed to be deployed on Compute hosts and appropriate Java distribution.

-- Thi Nifi component is configured
+- Thi NiFi component is configured

 - Consul allows Elasticsearch cluster discovery.